campusrover/rsb_py/readme.md

 ### Goals 2

 1. Design a better rsb script programming model by using simple problems to validate
+    * incomplete - see rsb_py/brain_doc.md for info on progress

 1. Create a rich demo of several rsbscript programs

 ### List

-1. Roomba walk through space with obstacle
+1. Roomba walk through space with obstacle **complete** see roombascript.py
-1. Wall Follow
+1. Wall Follow  **incomplete** see wallfollow2.py
 1. Maze Solver